heyjianjing/convex_optimization/README.md

 * Equivalent conditions for nonsingularity of KKT matrix
 * Newton step and Newton decrement with equality constraints
 * Newton's method with equality constraints
+* Newton step at infeasible points
+* Primal-dual interpretation
+* Infeasible start with Newton's method and use of residual for line search